CiscoDevNet/intersight-powershell-utils/policy-examples/README.md

 ### `ntp-policy.ps1`

 This example will create, update, and delete an NTP policy.
 It shows how to create a policy using the SDK's `initialize` cmdlet; how to *update* a policy with a simple PowerShell object; and how to delete a policy using the `Moid` of that policy.

+### `lan-connectivity.ps1`

+This example will create and delete a LAN Connectivity policy with a vNIC.
+It shows how to create the policy and lookup other required ethernet policies using the SDK.